-The results reported here on lead and copper are from tests performed in 2021 at a targeted group of homes served by MLGW in areas of Memphis and Shelby County.
+The results reported here on lead and copper are from tests performed in 2024 at a targeted group of homes served by MLGW in areas of Memphis and Shelby County.

-Fifty-five homes, most of which had some lead plumbing constituents, were tested.
-Out of that number, only one site exceeded the lead action level, and none exceeded the copper action level.
+Fifty homes, most of which had some lead plumbing constituents, were tested.
+Out of that number, zero sites exceeded the lead action level, and none exceeded the copper action level.
 The samples were collected after six to eight hours of no water usage.
-The 90th percentile result for lead was 6.25 ppb and the 90th percentile result for copper was 0.37 ppm.
+The 90th percentile result for lead was 4.73 ppb and the 90th percentile result for copper was 0.34 ppm.

 MLGW offers a free lead testing kit that allows MLGW water customers in Memphis and Shelby County to have their tap water tested.
 To request a free lead kit, you can email us at waterlab@mlgw.org or call 901-320-3962.
-When contacting us, please provide your name, address and a contact number.
+MLGW completed/submitted the LCRR inventory to TDEC in September 2024.
+Customers can access the public lead inventory map and lead information at mlgw.com/waterservicelines.